HSG-AIML/SSLTransformerRS/README.md

 * [SEN12MS](https://mediatum.ub.tum.de/1474000) (self-supervised pre-training)
 * [DFC2020](https://ieee-dataport.org/competitions/2020-ieee-grss-data-fusion-contest#files) (downstream land-cover classification/segmentation)

-## Checkpoints
+## Pretrained models
-We provide checkpoints for ResNet50 and Swin-t transformer models trained with Sentinel-1/2 pairs from SEN12MS (self-supervised):
+We provide pretrained ResNet50 and Swin-t transformer backbones trained with Sentinel-1/2 pairs from SEN12MS (self-supervised):
 * [ResNet50](https://drive.google.com/file/d/1txqsNLUhIiQXRxflK_SMHn4y7Pp8o3mZ/view?usp=sharing)
 * [Swin-t](https://drive.google.com/file/d/1e7QhC2-zoBFgb65yN1ADWBZLMShHOweY/view?usp=sharing)

+These backbones can be readily fine-tuned to a range of downstream tasks that utilize Sentinel-1 data, Sentinel-2 data or the fusion of both.
+We provide example Jupyter Notebooks for utilizing these pretrained backbones:

+* XXX
+* XXX

+## Acknowledging this work

+If you utilize elements from this work for your own work, please cite:

+* Scheibenreif, Hanna, Mommert, Borth; *Self-supervised Vision Transformers for Land-cover Segmentation and Classification*, CVPR 2022 *Earthvision* Workshop

+and

+* Scheibenreif, Mommert, Borth; *Contrastive Self-Supervised Data Fusion for Satellite Imagery*,  ISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences, Volume V-3-2022

 ## Code
 This repository incorporates code from the following sources: